 Matisse, on the other hand, used a majority of organic shapes to create flowing compositions of bright, abstract shapes and figures.
 In an exercise to strengthen our “proper scissor grip” (thumb in the circle, fingers in the oval, thumb on top), students were challenged to maneuver the paper with their non-dominant hand while cutting slowly and smoothly with the scissors, creating a variety of unique, organic shapes.
 These shapes could either be applied to our collaborative, Matisse-inspired collage, or be included in a more personalized creation by the artist.
 Autumn, for instance, constructed a small horse collage from the shapes she cut, and spent the rest of class carefully cutting and adding the details.

 In addition to these activities, more shape-investigating provocations were set up amongst the other tables, inviting students to engage with them in their own ways.
 For example, colorful, plastic pattern blocks of geometric shapes we scattered about one table, while more plain, laser-cut wooden organic and geometric shapes provided an opportunity for collage.

 And of course, throughout it all, we still had time for students to explore materials and subject matter of their choosing, using their new awareness of shape to inform and reflect upon their work.

 And P.S.!!
-During this study, we were lucky enough to visit Desmond’s father Christian’s art studio at the Wrigley Building!
+During this study, we were lucky enough to visit Desmond’s father Christian’s art studio!
 What a fun and exciting opportunity!
 Not only did we get to see and experience a working artist’s studio, Christian also showed us demonstrations of his techniques, explained some of his work, read us a book called “What do you do with an idea?”, and even led us in a mono-printing activity!
 Thank you Christian, Desmond, and family for this once in-a-lifetime trip!

 2nd grade: Self Portraits –> Art As Tradition